Note: The links below will

 culminating in the lunar landings and today's Shuttle program.
 So,

-who cares if you never made it into space, General - - you really have !!
+who cares if you never made it into space, General - hats

 13 October 2000 - Update 11:30PM EDT - Docking with the ISS is